bhitov/trac/MODERNIZATION_FEATURES.md

 ## Implementation Summary

-All six modernization features have been successfully implemented and integrated into the Trac codebase:
+All seven modernization features have been successfully implemented and integrated into the Trac codebase:

 ### ✅ **REST API** - Complete JSON API for external integration
 - Full CRUD operations for tickets and wiki pages